Alfresco/acs-deployment/docs/use-cases/acs-deployment-aws-existing-vpc-kops.md

 Source: sg-<k8s-elb-sg-id>
 ```

-Follow the rest of the deployment steps in [ACS deployment with Helm using Kops](../helm-deployment-aws_kops.md#deploying-alfresco-content-services)
+Follow the rest of the deployment steps in [Deploying Alfresco Content Services](../helm-deployment-aws_kops.md#deploying-alfresco-content-services).